lordprototype/Professional-File-Locker/README.md

 You can perform a lot of upgrades to it, for example hashing name-streams in .cmd files and coding them to secure it.

+# securing
+ its coders are visiable but because it is a locker program, if you wonna use it the right way, sohuld make it more secure. exe.xll is '7-zip.exe' main file. xl.xll and x.xll are c++ codes to make CMD more graphical, you can use then by changing extension to '.exe'.

 have Fun and Continue Learning.